 What Is Impact Noise?

-With impact noise, the vibrations of sound are traveling through a medium other than the air.
-Impact noise is able to travel through structures, and so it is sometimes called structure-borne noise.
-Impact noise occurs when two or more objects collide, and can most commonly be heard from the floor above you.
+Impact noise is when the vibration of a sound travels through a medium other than the air and occurs when two or more objects collide.
 Examples of impact noise include a construction jackhammer, a ball bouncing on the floor above you or water sloshing through your pipes.
+Impact noise can travel through structures, and so it is sometimes called structure-borne noise.

 How Do You Control Airborne Noise and Impact Noise?